Table of Contents

 The Andes and Lithium Reserves

-The Andes mountains contain some of the world’s largest lithium deposits, particularly in the salt flats of Bolivia, Chile, and Argentina.
-Lithium is essential for batteries used in electric vehicles and renewable energy storage.
-The rush to secure lithium supplies has spurred political tensions over mining rights, environmental protection, and indigenous land claims.
-Bolivia’s Salar de Uyuni, the largest salt flat, sits at an altitude of over 3,600 meters.
-Control over lithium-rich mountain regions is becoming a strategic priority for many nations as the global energy transition accelerates.
+The rush to secure lithium supplies has sparked political tensions over mining rights, environmental protection, and indigenous land claims.
+Bolivia’s Salar de Uyuni, the world’s largest salt flat, sits at an altitude exceeding 3,600 meters and is central to these debates.
+Control over lithium-rich mountain regions is becoming a strategic priority for many nations seeking to lead in clean energy technologies.

 Deforestation and Biodiversity in Mountain Forests